Geekpeek87/panoramix/CONTRIBUTING.md

 ### Documentation

-Airflow could always use better documentation, whether as part of the official Airflow docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.
+Panoramix could always use better documentation, whether as part of the official Panoramix docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.